status-im/react-native-desktop-qt/docs/ReactQt/HowRNDesktopAppWorks.md

 # How react-native-desktop works internally

 ## Desktop project code
-When you create project with `react-native init SomeProject` you have ios and android-specific files generated immediately.
-To add desktop platform files you have to invoke `react-native desktop` command (in your project folder). `SomeProject/desktop` folder will be generated.
+When you create a project with `react-native init SomeProject`, you have ios and android-specific files generated immediately.
+To add desktop platform files, you have to invoke `react-native desktop` command (in your project folder). `SomeProject/desktop` folder generated then.
 It contains `CMakeLists.txt` for building desktop Qt application.

 ## Running the app